Rik Emmett

-Richard Gordon Emmett (born July 10, 1953) is a vocalist, guitarist, and member of the Canadian rock band Triumph.
+Richard Gordon Emmett (born July 10, 1953) is a vocalist, guitarist, and member of the Canadian hard rock band Triumph.

 Career

 In Toronto, during the mid 1970s, several local musicians formed a progressive rock group called Act III.
 One member of the group was Emmett, who left to join Triumph.
 This led to the break up of Act III.
 Other members formed Zon.
 Emmett says that one of the songs he performed with Act III was "The Blinding Light Show", a tune which he later recorded with Triumph.